 This may not sound like a “hack,” but it’s way easier to do than most people think.
-All you need are four ingredients, according to celebrity chef Fabio Viviani: garlic, olive oil, basil and a large can of whole plum tomatoes (he and others recommend the San Marzano variety of tomatoes, which derive from the volcanic soil around Naples).
-Heat six smashed garlic cloves with some olive oil, add in the tomatoes and cook for 10 to 15 minutes, adding the basil at the very end.
+All you need are four ingredients, according to celebrity chef Fabio Viviani: garlic, olive oil, basil, and a large can of whole plum tomatoes—he and others recommend the San Marzano variety of tomatoes, which derive from the volcanic soil around Naples.
+(If you’re so inclined, use a salad spinner to rid the tomatoes of their seeds before you get cooking.)
+Heat six smashed garlic cloves with some olive oil, add in the tomatoes, and cook for 10 to 15 minutes, adding the basil at the very end.

 To break down those sauce tomatoes, you could smash them by hand, or use the same wooden spoon you use to stir.
 (You could also puree them, but most chefs say that’s a no-no.) Or, you could do like Scott Conant of Scarpetta does and use a potato masher, which allows for an even consistency while still keeping the sauce thick and flavorful.

 3. Use the right amount of water.

 Using too little water can cause noodles to clump while they’re cooking, according to Giuliano Hazan, son of legendary Italian chef Marcella Hazan.
 He recommends using six quarts of water for each pound of pasta.
 When in doubt, use more than you think you’ll need—but not so much that the pot overflows while boiling.